Skip to main content

 Before you decide, run a structured current-state audit of your visual identity, messaging, website, customer feedback, and competitive market.
 Then separate a full rebrand from a lighter reposition: if the issue is mostly messaging or visual consistency, a full reset may be unnecessary.

-1) Business Case Scorecard Write one sentence: "We are changing because [verified business reason]."
-Add only validated inputs: [target market shift], [service mix change], [rate-impact assumption after verification], [capability proof already in place].
+1) Business Case Scorecard Write one sentence that names the verified business reason for the change.
+Include only inputs checked against source records: target market shift, service mix change, rate-impact assumption, and capability proof already in place.
 Pass: The reason ties to a real business change, for example mission, offering, or operating model.
 Fail: The reason is mostly aesthetics, fatigue, or hope that visuals alone will fix demand.

 2) Revenue Risk Ledger Map the clients, channels, and buying moments you cannot afford to disrupt.
 Assign each risk a trigger, downside, confidence level, and owner.